 The surgery site will begin recovering immediately, though the full healing process may take several months.
 Bruising and swelling are common after the surgery, and should go away in the first few weeks of recovery.

-Do not let your son play on toys that require him to straddle, such as riding toys or walkers, until the doctor has given his or her approval.
-It may also help with your son’s comfort to use double diapers to provide extra cushion.
+Do not let your son play on toys that require him to straddle, such as riding toys or walkers, until the doctor approves.
+Your son may also be more comfortable with double diapers to provide extra cushion.

-Most recoveries continue without complications; however, call your child’s pediatrician immediately if you notice that your son has any of the following symptoms:
+Most recoveries continue without problems.
+However, call your pediatrician immediately if you notice that your son has any of the following symptoms:

-- a fever of 102 degrees or higher for more than 24 hours;
+Fever of 102 degrees or higher for more than 24 hours

-- a blue or gray discoloration at the tip of his penis:
+Blue or gray discoloration at the tip of his penis

 Please note that it is normal for urine to appear pink for the first few days after surgery.